stardustmeg/rs-angular-interview/README.md

 In Angular, dynamic components can be handled using the following approaches:

-1. **[Component Factory Resolver](https://angular.dev/api/core/ComponentFactoryResolver?tab=description)**: to create a component factory and then use it to create a dynamic component.
+1. **[Component Factory Resolver](https://angular.dev/api/core/ComponentFactoryResolver?tab=description)** (Deprecated): to create a component factory and then use it to create a dynamic component.

 ```ts
 import { ComponentFactoryResolver, ViewContainerRef } from '@angular/core';